Last Updated on September 2, 2022 by The Filtery Staff

 Their products are regularly tested by third party labs to be free of things like BPA, PVC, PFAS, phthalates, heavy metals, AZO, fire retardants, formaldehyde, and more.

-Types: Lunch bags, bento boxes, food storage containers
+Types: Lunch bags, Bento boxes, stainless lunch containers

 Best for: Kids & adults